ethanyiwu/ethanyiwu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
 I am a senior undergraduate computer science student in [University of Wisconsin-Madison](https://www.wisc.edu/).
 I am very fortunate to work under the supervision of [Prof. Junjie Hu](https://junjiehu.github.io/), [Prof. Timothy T. Rogers](https://psych.wisc.edu/staff/rogers-timothy-t/) and [Dr. Sean Chuang](https://yunshiuan.github.io/) currently.
 I also spent some time with [Dr. Weiqi Wang](https://mighty-weaver.github.io/) and [Prof. Yangqiu Song](https://www.cse.ust.hk/~yqsong/).
+You can find my CV [here](https://ethanyiwu.github.io/assets/pdf/example_pdf.pdf).

 My research aims to bridge the gap between artificial and human intelligence, a pursuit both challenging and essential.
 Specifically, I am interested in how to:
 - build AI system that has stronger reasoning abilities